UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_overview.rst

 Similar functions for the covergroup are ``get_sim_coverage()`` and ``sim_coverage_completed()``.

 **********************************************************************************************************************************
-Coverpoint name and scope
+Coverpoint name
 **********************************************************************************************************************************
-A default name and scope are generated based on the index the coverpoint has in the covergroup.
-Both the name and scope can be modified by calling the ``set_name()`` and ``set_scope`` procedures respectively.
+A default name is generated based on the index which the coverpoint has in the covergroup.
+The name can be modified by calling the
+``set_name()`` procedure.

 The maximum length of the name is determined by C_FC_MAX_NAME_LENGTH defined in adaptations_pkg.